 Show Off Your Social Proof – Social Proof Examples

-Sam Hurley does this the best!
+Neal Scheffer does this the best!
 He does it on all of his social networks.
-You can see on the side how he adds his authority to his bio.
+You can see how he adds his authority to his bio.
 And he often changes it as he gains more authority.
-The more places Sam is featured on, the more highlights can be show on his bio.
+The more places are featured, the more highlights can be shown on his bio.

 Very smart!
 Likewise, think about those places that you have been featured on or mentioned.
 Then add them to your social profiles or about page for social proof.

 You can’t share your social proof if you don’t know you have any.
 Remember it’s important to know what others are saying about you on social media and elsewhere.

-Read what others have to say about Social Proof.
+Read what others have to say.
 Please Retweet your favorites right from here below!

 Social proof is proof of concept.
 Positive 3rd party, customer or celebrity reviews wield powerful influence to drive purchase behavior.